GlimmerDev/YewMiiTools/README.md

 7. Run "build_sbactorpack.bat" to rebuild the NPC folders.
 It will prompt you to specify whether you use the Wii U or Switch version.
 8. The script will generate "OriginalNPCName.out.sbactorpack".
 This is your final file that can be put back into the gamefiles or loaded with LayeredFS.

-I originally wrote this as an exercise to read Mii files from scratch (without any external tools).
-Therefore the other conversion tasks are achieved using external bundled tools:
+I originally wrote this as an exercise to read Mii files from scratch (without using any other code/libraries).
+The other conversion tasks for this project are achieved using external bundled tools though:
 * BotWUnpacker by Shadsterwolf https://github.com/Shadsterwolf/BotWUnpacker
 * BotW-aampTool by Zer0XoL https://github.com/Zer0XoL/BotW-aampTool

+This is probably *far* from the most efficient way to do this conversion, but it works for my own purposes.